tabularaza27/climatechange_ai/code_of_conduct.md

 * External events organized by, hosted by, or run in collaboration with CCAI.
 * All communications, media items, and other public outreach published by or through CCAI channels, such as the CCAI website or social media.

-All CCAI volunteers as well as participants, speakers, mentors, mentees, panelists, area chairs, reviewers, sponsors, contractors, organizers, and participants at CCAI-affiliated activities as suggested above are expected to comply with this Code of Conduct (CoC).
+All CCAI affiliates (volunteers, employees, contractors, etc.) as well as participants, speakers, mentors, mentees, panelists, area chairs, reviewers, sponsors, contractors, organizers, and participants at CCAI-affiliated activities as suggested above are expected to comply with this Code of Conduct (CoC).

 ## Responsibilities & Expected Behavior